jamesmortensen/selenium-proxy/README.md

 $ selenium-proxy --proxy-port 8100 --proxy-profile grid --proxy-config config.json
 ```

-Since the main use case of the reverse proxy server is to allow testing frameworks, such as Selenium, to access a Selenium grid secured with an authorization token, we will need to configure the server to add the authorization header to all requests to the Selenium server or grid:
+Since the main use case of the proxy server is to allow testing frameworks, such as Selenium, to access a Selenium grid secured with an authorization token, we will need to configure the server to add the authorization header to all requests to the Selenium server or grid:

 ```bash
 $ SELENIUM_PROXY_ACCESS_TOKEN=<YOUR_TOKEN_HERE> SELENIUM_PROXY_PROFILE=grid selenium-proxy